Preventing Inferences through Data Dependencies on Sensitive Data: Related Work

-Differential Privacy (DP) mechanisms promise to protect against an adversary with any prior knowledge and thus has wide applications nowadays \cite{DBLP:journals/fttcs/DworkR14,yu2022thwarting}.
+\reviseTKDE{\stitle{Randomized Algorithms for Inference Prevention} that suppress too many cells and does not look at dependencies as inference channels} The most relevant of these are Differential Privacy (DP) mechanisms promise to protect against an adversary with any prior knowledge and thus have wide applications nowadays \cite{DBLP:journals/fttcs/DworkR14,yu2022thwarting,zhang2023DProvDB}.
 In our problem setting of access control, called the \textit{Truman model} of access control \cite{rizvi2004extending}, the data is either hidden or shared depending upon whether it is sensitive for a given querier.
 In such a model, the expectation of a querier is that the result doesn't include any randomized answers.
-However, DP-based mechanisms involve randomized answers.
 Weaker notions of DP such as One-sided differential privacy (OSDP) \cite{kotsogiannis2020one} aims to prevent inferences on sensitive data by using a randomized mechanism when sharing non-sensitive data.
-An advantage of OSDP-based approaches in the context of access control is that they offer security guarantees without the knowledge of (or the need to) explicitly specify data dependencies.
-However, such techniques offer only probabilistic guarantees (and cannot implement security guarantees such as full deniability), and that too with the suppression of a large amount of data.
-From the results on the expected percentage of released non-sensitive data as a function of privacy parameter $\epsilon$ presented in \cite{kotsogiannis2020one}, OSDP suppresses approx. 91\% non-sensitive data at $\epsilon = 0.1$ and approx. 37\% at $\epsilon = 1$.
-In contrast, our technique requires only a very small percentage of data to be suppressed by exploiting data dependencies explicitly in inference control.
-OSDP may allow some non-sensitive data to be released based on a coin toss even when their values could lead to leakage of a sensitive cell as it doesn't take into account data dependencies.
+However, such techniques offer only probabilistic guarantees (and cannot implement security guarantees such as full deniability), and therefore may allow some non-sensitive data to be released even when their values could lead to leakage of a sensitive cell.
+These techniques also lead to suppression of a large amount of data (suppresses approx. 91\% non-sensitive data at $\epsilon = 0.1$ and approx. 37\% at $\epsilon = 1$).
 The current model of OSDP only supports hiding at the row level and is designed for scenarios where the whole tuple is sensitive or not.
 It is non-trivial to extend to suppress cells with fine-grained access control policies considered in our setting.
-Furthermore, most DP-based mechanisms (including OSDP) assume that no tuple correlations exist even through explicitly stated data dependencies.
+Furthermore, \reviseTKDE{most DP-based mechanisms (including OSDP) assume that no tuple correlations exist even through explicitly stated data dependencies.}